Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models: Lévy-type signature models

 This technical condition is needed in order to achieve an equivalent representation of the model, called sig-model representation, that will be derived in the next section.
 We refer to Remark~\ref{gooddefinitiontilda} for a precise discussion on this.

-\begin{remark} \phantomsection \begin{enumerate} \item The motivation for this type of model comes from the UATs proved in Section \ref{sec:UAT}.
-Indeed, note that any continuous function of the market's primary underlying process $X$ can be approximated by linear functionals of its signature.
-The characteristics of $S(\boldsymbol{\ell})$ can thus be interpreted as approximations of continuous path functions of $X$.
-We stated the UATs for one fixed time $(T=1)$, but note that, similarly to the formulation of Lemma~5.2 in \cite{BHRS:21} stated for continuous paths (see also \cite{CM:22}), continuous non-anticipative path functions defined on spaces of stopped paths can also be approximated uniformly in time.
-In our setup this means that the coefficients $\ell^J_W$ (and also $\ell^J_{\nu}$) do not need to depend on time, but that $f(X_{[0,{t^-}]}) \approx \sum_{|J|\leq n}\ell^J_W\langle \epsilon_{J},\mathbb{X}_{t^-}\rangle$ for every $t \in [0,T]$ and continuous non-anticipative path functions $f$. \item The no-arbitrage condition is satisfied.
+\begin{remark} \phantomsection \begin{enumerate} \item The motivation for this type of model comes from Theorem \ref{th: UAT non antici} proved in Section \ref{sec:UAT}.
+Indeed, note that any continuous path functional of the enhanced market's primary underlying process can be approximated by linear functionals of its signature.
+The characteristics of $S(\boldsymbol{\ell})$ can thus be interpreted as approximations of continuous path functionals $F$ of $\mathbf{X}$, with $\mathbf{X}$ denoting the Marcus lift of $X$ as computed in Proposition \ref{prop2}. \item The no-arbitrage condition is satisfied.
 In fact, the process $S(\boldsymbol{\ell})$ is a square integrable martingale.
 This is a direct consequence of Proposition~\ref{Xislevy}, Remark~\ref{rem:finitmomentX}, Proposition~\ref{expsiglevy}, and the shuffle product formula according to which every polynomial on the signature admits a linear representation. \item The price process $S(\boldsymbol{\ell})$ is a \cadlag semimartingale whose characteristics, with respect to the ``truncation function'' $\chi(x)=x$, are given by

 where

 \end{enumerate} \end{remark}